 A great place to get lost

 Getting lost in the Naramachi area can be great fun.
-Popular spots include a local craft museum offering views of Nara's creative past and the Imanishike Shoin Residence with its gardens and space for enjoying green tea.
+Popular spots include a local craft museum offering views of Nara's creative past and the Imanishike Shoin Residence with with its gardens where you can enjoy green tea.

-The narrow lanes of the neighborhood are lined with residences, many of which are machiya—long and narrow townhouses that once served as both storefronts and residences in the rear.
-The narrow faces of the machiya helped merchants avoid heavy taxes, which were tallied by measuring the property's street access.
+The narrow lanes of the neighborhood are lined with residences, many of which are machiya—townhouses that serve as both storefronts and residences, built on narrow lots.
+The narrow frontages of the machiya helped merchants avoid heavy taxes, which were tallied by measuring the property's street access.

 A temple with a strong Korean influence

 One of Nara's seven great temples, Gangoji Temple , is also in this area.
 The earliest version of this temple was built in the 6th century, with help from the king of Paekche in Korea and Korean artisans.
-Then known as Asuka, its architecture and roof tiles, in particular, reveal some of the cultural exchange then taking place between the two nations.
+Its existing architecture and roof tiles, in particular, reveal some of the cultural exchange then taking place between the two nations.

 The temple complex once covered most of the town, but over time the town encroached on its environs.
 Gangoji Temple is significant in another respect: Japan's traditional summer festival honoring the dead, O-bon, started here.